 Optically the lens is outstanding, with a few caveats.
-Getting to the positives, color-rendition is fantastic due to Nikon’s exceptional coatings.
-There’s no chromatic aberration (the purply-colored fringes found in high-contrast areas of an image), and sharpness is excellent.
-The edges of the frame are slightly softer than the center when shot wide-open, but it’s really a negligible lack of detail only seen under extreme magnification.
-Stop the aperture down to ƒ/5.6 or ƒ/8 and tack-sharpness becomes uniform throughout the frame, and remarkable for its quality.
+Getting to the positives first, color-rendition is fantastic due to Nikon’s exceptional coatings.
+There’s no chromatic aberration (the purply-colored fringes found in high-contrast areas of an image), and sharpness is superb.
+The edges of the frame are slightly softer than the center when shot wide-open, but it’s really a negligible lack of detail only seen under harsh magnification.
+Stop the aperture down to F/5.6 or F/8 and sharpness becomes uniform throughout the frame, and remarkable for its quality.
 Flaring and ghosting are virtually nonexistent.

 If this lens has a weakness it’s in its tendency for vignetting, or light fall-off.
 When shot wide open the effect is pretty heavy, resulting in darkened corners creeping in from the outside of the frame.
 In certain situations it can lead to an interesting artistic affect, but in all honesty it’s usually undesirable.
-The lens in question isn’t the worst culprit, but there are certainly situations where the vignetting is just too heavy.
+The lens in question isn’t the worst culprit I’ve shot, but there are certainly situations where the vignetting is just too heavy.
 Luckily if one stops the lens down a bit the fall-off becomes substantially mitigated.
-At ƒ/5.6 it’s barely visible, and at ƒ/8 and above it’s all but disappeared.
+At F/5.6 it’s barely visible, and at F/8 and smaller it’s all but disappeared.
 Also important to remember is the ability of modern software, such as Lightroom, Aperture, and Photoshop, to easily correct unwanted vignetting.

 As with any wide-angle lens, distortion can be a problem in certain shooting situations.
-The optics are very well-corrected, but when shot too close to a subject there’s a tendency for wild distortion.
+The optics are very well-corrected, but when shot too close to a subject there’s a tendency for stretched features and oblong noses.
 This isn’t a knock on this particular lens, simply a product of the mathematics of wide-angle optics.
 Under normal shooting conditions the lens shows mild distortion of the wave variety in areas where parallel lines run close to the edges of the frame.
 It’s not extreme and can be left alone in most cases.
 In instances where distortion is strictly prohibited it can be sussed out in post-processing.
 Methods of doing this can be found elsewhere; this is Casual Photophile, not Obsessive Photophile.
-Rest-assured that this is one of the best-corrected wide-angle lenses out there.
+Rest-assured that for most shooters the lens will be corrected well enough, even without post-processing.

-The 20mm focal length is one of the lesser-celebrated lengths, but this in no way diminishes its power.
+The 20mm focal length is one of the lesser-celebrated lengths, but this in no way diminishes the impact of its photos.
 The images produced at this focal length can be counted among the most dramatic of all.
-Shoot a standard 35mm or 50mm lens for a few months and the change is drastic.
-Going to 20mm is an entirely different type of shooting.
+Shoot a standard 35mm or 50mm lens for a few months and switch to the 20mm.
+The difference is drastic enough to call it an entirely different type of shooting.
 Shooting an ultra-wide, one starts to see the world differently.
-This lens brings a certain dynamism to the commonplace.
+There’s a certain dynamism to the commonplace.
 It pulls subjects closer and pushes backgrounds way off into the distance.
 It can make motion look faster, distances look vaster, and cramped spaces less claustrophobic.
-It’s one of the more versatile focal lengths, and one any photographer shouldn’t live without.
+It’s an undervalued focal length, and one all photographers should experience.

-For Nikon’s range, the 20mm ƒ/3.5 AI-S is one of the best deals in wide-angle shooting.
+Of Nikon’s range, the 20mm F/3.5 AI-S is one of the best deals around.
 Ultimate quality at an affordable price, it’s a lens that will bring a new dynamic to a number of photographic styles.
-Nikon street photographers, landscape artists, and architectural shooters shouldn’t be without this lens.
+Nikon or adaptable mirrorless users shouldn’t be without this lens.
 Artistically it’s a lens that can create astounding images.
 Technically it’s one of Nikon’s best.
 Any way you look at it, it’s a noteworthy lens.